NAC-Chris/paf-bo-exercise/README.md

 ## Objective

-Translate the provided [design mocks](./design/) into a working solution with HTML, CSS and JavaScript, without any frameworks.
+Translate the provided [design mocks](./design/) into a working solution with HTML, CSS, Typescript, and React.

 ## Requirements

-1. Use HTML5 to produce a semantic information structure.
+1. Use modern HTML to produce a semantic information structure.
-1. Use CSS to produce the layout with a mobile first approach
+1. Use modern CSS to produce the layout with a mobile first approach
    _Should support screen resolutions from small screens (320px+) up to big screens (1920px+)_
-1. Use Javascript to fetch JSON-data from the following url: ```/api/games/lists.json```
+1. Fetch JSON-data from the following url: ```/api/games/lists.json```
-1. Use Javascript to generate the elements/components based on the fetched JSON-data.
+1. Use React to generate the elements/components based on the fetched JSON-data.
-1. Use atleast one native Web Component.
-1. Add a search/filter component based upon the JSON-data.
+1. Create a search/filter component based upon the JSON-data.
    - Implement your own design for the search/filter component
-   - Should be a web component
+   - Should be a component
    - Should filter the JSON-data based on user input
    - Should display up to 10 previous searches
    - Should persist search history on reload